^

 • Klebsiella spp.

-Amoxicillin is used as a monopreparation for the treatment of severe infectious pathologies developing in the tissues of internal organs, with stomatitis being a consequence of pathology, that is, a secondary disease.
+Amoxicillin is used as a monotherapy for the treatment of severe infectious pathologies developing in the tissues of internal organs, while stomatitis is a consequence of the pathology, that is, a secondary disease.

-The dose of the drug is determined by the attending physician, the approximate scheme of admission is as follows:
+The dosage of the drug is determined by the attending physician, the approximate dosage regimen is as follows:

-• acute stage of the disease - up to 1 g.
+• acute stage of the disease - up to 1 year.

 • for children aged 5 to 10 years, the dose is 250 mg.

-It should be noted that amoxicillin, as well as other antibiotics, is ineffective in the treatment of viral diseases, including herpetic stomatitis.
-The drug has many side effects, so its purpose is the task of the doctor, not the patient himself.
+It should be noted that amoxicillin, like other antibiotics, is ineffective in treating viral diseases, including herpetic stomatitis.
+The drug has many side effects, so its prescription is the doctor's task, not the patient's.

-In general, antibiotics for stomatitis and other diseases of the oral cavity - this is the so-called "heavy artillery", which the doctor uses only when local procedures - antiseptic irrigation, applique and moxibustion, do not give results within 7-10 days.
+In general, antibiotics for stomatitis and other diseases of the oral cavity are the so-called “heavy artillery”, which the doctor uses only when local procedures – antiseptic irrigations, applications and cauterizations – do not produce results within 7-10 days.

 Attention!